LuluW8071/Data-Science/OpenCV/README.md

 | Edge Detection                    | Explore various edge detection techniques to identify edges in images.                                        |
 | Thresholding                      | Learn about thresholding techniques to separate objects from the background.                                  |
 | Face Detection and Recognition    | Discover how to detect and recognize faces in images using OpenCV.                                            |

-## Advanced Topics

-In addition to the basics, we cover more advanced topics such as switching between color spaces, masking, histograms, edge detection, thresholding, and face detection/recognition.
-These concepts are essential for building complex computer vision applications.

 ## Building a Deep Computer Vision Model